tuanht/js-crawl/README.md

 ### Run web services

-Use command line to change directory, then type this command to run
+* Open server.js in, replace `/home/tuanht/git/js-crawl` in line 25 & 26 with your local directory of repositoty

-`nodejs server.js`
+* Use command line to change directory, then type this command to run: `nodejs server.js`

 ### Test the App